 She and her sister, Anthoinette, inherited from their father, Anthoine Latrobe (Pacharra) part of a vineyard in the jurisdiction of Monbéqui.

 |Latrobe, Catherine (I8763)

 ||According to Benjamin Henry Latrobe she apparently died "by the carelessness of a drunken nurse".|

-Benjamin Henry Latrobe designed the tombstone for his daughter in 1801.
+Benjamin Henry Latrobe designed the tombstone for his daughter, which features on its 4 sides:

 |Latrobe, Juliana (I6191)